Eyyjeyy/PHP_Rental_Monitoring/README.md

 11/3/2024 - all user and admin pages revised to include indicator of unseen chat messages in navbar and header <br>
 - unable to use more than one sse on each page and had to use polling <br>
 - created fetch_unread_count and fetch_unseen_count_specific for counting of total unread messages for all users and total unread messages per user <br>

+11/7/2024
+- Removed contact from input of adding new tenants in admintenants <br>
+- added gcash and bank columns for houseaccounts <br>
+- added realtime search bar feature for many admin pages with tables <br>